Undergraduate Course – Arts

 Progression to further studies

-To be eligible to apply for entry into 4087 Bachelor of Social Science (Honours), students must have completed a major within their chosen honours area of study and obtained a distinction grade average (70 per cent) or above in 24 points of studies in relevant units at level 2 and 3, of which 24 points must be at level 3 in the major in which they wish to undertake honours.
+To be eligible to apply for entry into the Bachelor of Social Science (Honours), you must have completed a major within your chosen honours area of study and obtained a distinction grade average (70 per cent) or above in 24 points of studies in relevant units at level 2 and 3, of which 24 points must be at level 3 in the major in which they wish to undertake honours.
 For some majors, completion of specific units or their equivalent is required for admission to honours.
 The details are provided with the requirements for each major to which this applies.